joomdev/Astroid-Framework/README.md

 ------------------ | ------- | -----------
 Sticky Header Logo | none | Select an image for your sticky header logo (*Sticky header logo is only for desktop and will not be visible on the mobile sticky header*).
 Sticky Header on Desktop | Sticky | You can select whether you need the header to be sticky at all times or sticky on scroll up.
-Sticky Header on Tablets | Sticky | You can select whether you need the header to be sticky at all times , sticky on scroll up or to be static (not visible on scroll) in Tablet view.
+Sticky Header on Tablets | Sticky | You can select whether you need the header to be sticky at all times, sticky on scroll up or to be static (not visible on scroll) in Tablet view.
-Sticky Header on Mobile | Sticky | You can select whether you need the header to be sticky at all times , sticky on scroll up or to be static (not visible on scroll) in mobile view.
+Sticky Header on Mobile | Sticky | You can select whether you need the header to be sticky at all times, sticky on scroll up or to be static (not visible on scroll) in mobile view.

 ### OffCanvas Menu
 Here you can customize Off-Canvas style for your site.
-This is how an off-canvas menu works: The user clicks an icon or performs some sort of action (e.g. slide in on Top , Reveal , Push ) that results in a vertical navigation menu sliding into the screen from off canvas.
+This is how an off-canvas menu works: The user clicks an icon or performs some sort of action (e.g. slide in on Top, Reveal, Push ) that results in a vertical navigation menu sliding into the screen from off canvas.

 Option | Default | Description
 ------------------ | ------- | -----------